eXascaleInfolab/CORAD/README.md

     - Sparse coding of the data
     - Compute the compression ratios

+- All the datasets used in the paper can be found [here](https://github.com/eXascaleInfolab/CORAD/tree/master/datasets/UCRArchive_2018).

 [**Prerequisites**](#prerequisites) | [**Build**](#build) | [**Execution**](#execution) | [**Arguments**](#arguments)  | [**Results**](#results) | [**Contributors**](#contributors) | [**Citation**](#citation)